atyagi/metronome/README.md

 An unofficial Go client library, [metronome-client](https://github.com/mindscratch/metronome-client) has been created for the v1 API.

+## Known Issues

+* Cron Scheduling Issue:   There is a issue with certain cron scheduling which causes jobs to be miss scheduled.   `* * * * 3` schedules every minute on a Wednesday, however `* * */1 * 3` should be equivalent but schedules every minute of everyday.
+We have tracked the [issue](https://github.com/jmrozanec/cron-utils/issues/223) to the [cron-utils](https://github.com/jmrozanec/cron-utils) the cron library we use.
+The issue isn't technically a misinterpreted cron, it is the calculation of the nextExecution() time.

 ## Contributing

 We heartily welcome external contributions to Metronome's codebase and documentation.